-As a successful chemical manufacturing business spanning 40 years, we employ a number of practices to ensure that our employees are well trained in order to correctly carry out their daily jobs.
+As a successful chemical manufacturing business spanning almost 50 years, we employ a number of practices to ensure that our employees are well trained in order to correctly carry out their daily jobs.

 Reagent uses a systematic programme to train employees which is integrated into the general management systems of the company.
 Training is a requirement of our ISO status under 9001: Quality System and 14001: Environmental System and is used to demonstrate competence of operators in their respective roles.